The Memory Palace: A Book of Lost Interiors, by Edward Hollis, Counterpoint, Berkeley, 2014

 An aside: New Zealand didn’t get television until 1960 – “New Zealand’s first non-experimental television transmission went to air on 1 June 1960”.
 Our family didn’t get one until the late 1960s.
 I still remember pre-television evenings – which involved listening to radio programmes, reading, playing cards – and the excitement when in the later 60s my neighbours got a TV set.
 My parents were probably forced to buy one to keep me at home!
 And it was many years later before we got a TV at our ‘bach’ (cottage) at Pukerua Bay.

 So, would I recommend the book?
 Yes, for anyone who enjoys such topics – just don’t expect a lot of illustrations.
 Hollis’s first book was called The Secret Lives of Buildings, which I haven’t read but will keep an eye out for.
+(I subsequently read it and wrote the post about it – click link).

 See also my book review on the Rococo Interior (many of which are now ‘lost’ or moved to museums!)